 Ready to add subtitles automatically?

-Start your free trial at app.vidnotes.app and transform your video workflow today.
+Start your free trial at app.vidnotes.app.

-VidNotes is available on iOS, web (app.vidnotes.app), Chrome extension, with Android coming soon.
+VidNotes is available on iOS, web (app.vidnotes.app), and Chrome extension.
+Android coming soon.
 Plans start at $9.99/month or $49.99/year.